 Can we teach computers to write code?
 This is the question that brings out an entire branch of research specialized in program synthesis.
 Programming is a demanding task that requires extensive knowledge, experience and not a frivolous degree of creativity.

 While looking for some interesting geographical data to work with, I came across the Road Safety Data published by the UK government.
-This is a very comprehensive road accident data set that includes the incident’s geographical coordinates, as well as other related data such as the local weather conditions, visibility, … Read moreMapping the UK’s Traffic Accident Hotspots
+This is a very comprehensive road accident data set that includes the incident’s geographical coordinates, as well as other related data such as the local weather conditions, visibility, police attendance and more.
+There … Read moreMapping the UK’s Traffic Accident Hotspots

 A new update of my sjstats-package just arrived at CRAN.
 This blog post demontrates those functions of the sjstats-package that deal especially with Bayesian models.
 The update contains some new and some revised functions to compute summary statistics of Bayesian models, which are now described in more detail.